Custom Leaf Spring Shims, Blocks and Spacers

 and just install it in the proper orientation to correct the angle.

-Here is a link to Toyota
+Here is a link to

-solid front axle steering alignment specifications.
-On the
+Toyota solid front axle steering alignment specifications.

-angle (Note: this measurement is related to but not the actual caster
+caster angle (Note: this measurement is related to but not the actual

-angle).
-At this caster angle, the stock front pinion angle will be
+caster angle).
+At this caster angle, the stock front pinion angle will

-tipped up ~5° from horizontal (or 85° from vertical).
+be tipped up ~5° from horizontal (or 85° from vertical).
 So

 every degree you tip the pinion up/down will result in the same caster